dmsgnn/software-engineering-project/README.md

 The following file represents the design of the communication architecture.
 It shows and describes all the interactions between Server and Client.
 You can consult it here [Communication design](/deliveries/Communication_design).

-### JavaDoc
-The following documentation includes a description for most of the classes and methods used, follows the Java documentation techniques and can be consulted at the following address: [Javadoc](/deliveries/JavaDoc)

 ### Libraries and Plugins
 |Library/Plugin|Description|
 |---------------|-----------|